Oddisy/Oddisy/README.md

 # Hi, I'm Odunayo 👋
- i'm a web developer , and I graduated from Yabatech college of technology and I love to create beautiful website and delightful user experiences
+ i'm a web developer ,  I love to create beautiful website and delightful user experiences

 ## 🛠 Skills
-Javascript, HTML, CSS..., C
+Javascript, HTML, CSS..., C, currently learning React and lookimg forward to collaborate with any project

 ## Support